BHSAI/BRILIA/README.md

 1. Copy all codes into a folder called BRILIA (Delete older BRILIA files as this could cause code conflicts).
 2. Open MATLAB and set the working directory to the BRILIA folder.
-3. In the command line, type "help BRILIA" to look at how it handles inputs and outputs.
+3. In the command line, invoke the addAllPaths function to add all BRILIA folders into the matlab path.
+   > addAllPaths
+4. To run BRILIA GUI, run the BRILIAgui in the command line:
+   > BRILIAgui

+OR

-4. To run BRILIA, use either of the following example commands:
+4. To run BRILIA by code, use either of the following example commands (type help BRILIA to learn more):

    EX1) Will ask user to select the input sequence file, host species, and host strain.
    > BRILIA